 Whilst not required to teach in England & Wales, this academically based and internationally recognised teaching qualification underpins and enhances the QTS training.

 Once complete, Teachers can consider putting their PGCE’s 60 Credits at Level 7 towards completing their full Masters (MA).
-The University of Hull offers a number of MA programmes and most universities/colleges would accept the credits towards a relevant MA programme.
+Like most other universities, the University of Hull offers a number of MA programmes and most universities/colleges would accept the credits towards a relevant MA programme.

 School Experience Programme